beginner349/platform-infra/README.md

 - **EKS Auto Mode** — Node provisioning is fully managed; no EC2 node group configuration needed.
 Demonstrates cluster-level Kubernetes operations without operational overhead.

-- **ECS Fargate for Keycloak** — Keycloak is a stateful, long-lived identity service that doesn't benefit from the Kubernetes workload lifecycle.
-Running it on Fargate isolates it cleanly while keeping it inside the same VPC and behind the same ALB pattern.
+- **Keycloak Operator on EKS** — Keycloak runs in-cluster via the Keycloak Operator (a `Keycloak` CR, 3 replicas in the `keycloak` namespace).
+This consolidates all workloads onto EKS, lets Keycloak share the cluster's ALB-ingress and IRSA patterns, and makes realm/state changes GitOps-driven instead of baked into a container image.

-- **IRSA over static IAM keys** — Both the External Secrets Operator service account (`external-secrets-sa`) and the Spring Boot service account (`beginner349-sa`) assume IAM roles via OIDC token exchange.
+- **IRSA over static IAM keys** — The Spring Boot SA (`beginner349-sa` → DynamoDB), the External Secrets Operator SA (`external-secrets-sa` → Secrets Manager), and the ExternalDNS SA (`external-dns-sa` → Route53) each assume an IAM role via OIDC token exchange.
 No long-lived credentials anywhere in the system.

-- **External Secrets Operator for Grafana credentials** — Rather than storing the Grafana Cloud API token in CI/CD variables or a hardcoded Kubernetes Secret, ESO pulls `dev/grafana-cloud/*` from Secrets Manager at runtime and injects it into the Grafana Alloy pod.
+- **External Secrets Operator for runtime secrets** — Rather than storing the Grafana Cloud API token or the Keycloak DB password in CI/CD variables or hardcoded Secrets, ESO pulls `dev/grafana-cloud/*` and the RDS-managed Aurora credential secret from Secrets Manager at runtime, syncing them into Kubernetes Secrets (`alloy-grafana-credentials`, `keycloak-db-credentials`).
 This is the GitOps-safe secret pattern.

-- **Aurora Serverless v2 (0.5–1.0 ACUs)** — Scales to near-zero during idle periods, keeping demo costs negligible without sacrificing a production-like managed relational database architecture.
+- **Aurora Serverless v2 (1–4 ACUs)** — A production-like managed PostgreSQL (cluster `keycloak-db`, engine 18.3) backing Keycloak; scales with load while keeping demo costs low.
+Reachable only from the EKS cluster security group on port 5432.

-- **S3 native state locking (`use_lockfile = true`)** — Uses Terraform 1.14's built-in  S3 locking instead of a DynamoDB lock table, reducing the number of resources to  manage.
+- **S3 native state locking (`use_lockfile = true`)** — Uses Terraform's built-in S3 locking instead of a DynamoDB lock table, reducing the number of resources to  manage.

-- **Keycloak realm pre-imported via one-shot ECS task** — `realm.json` is baked into  the custom Keycloak Docker image and imported via a separate ECS task definition at  startup, making the realm configuration version-controlled and the import idempotent.
+- **Keycloak realm imported via `KeycloakRealmImport` CR** — The realm (`myrealm`, client `myclient`, user `myuser`) is declared as a Kubernetes custom resource that the operator reconciles, keeping the realm configuration version-controlled and the import idempotent — no custom Keycloak image required.

+- **EKS Auto Mode ingress + ExternalDNS** — Both the app and Keycloak are exposed via EKS Auto Mode-managed ALBs (`eks.amazonaws.com/alb`, IngressClass `alb`), and ExternalDNS manages the `auth.beginner349.com` Route53 record straight from the Ingress — replacing the previously hand-managed ALB and Route53 alias resources.

 ---